Uberspace/manual/source/basics-backup.rst

 Restoring from the backup
 =========================

-If you need to restore files or need a MySQL dump from the backup, please contact `hallo@uberspace.de <mailto:hallo@uberspace.de>`_.
+If you need to restore files from the backup, please contact `hallo@uberspace.de <mailto:hallo@uberspace.de>`_.
 Please include the following information in your email:

 - the path to the file(s) / folder(s) you need restored
 - the date of the backup you want to restore